Publications -- Reports / Studies

 The leading edge of the baby-boom generation is beginning to flood California's long term care system.
 And the population of residents 65 and older is projected to triple by 2060.
-Long Term Care in California: Ready for Tomorrow's Seniors? describes the state's supply and use of long term care services, including Medicare and Medicaid spending on services, and quality of care.
+This report describes the state's supply and use of long term care services, including Medicare and Medicaid spending on services, and quality of care.
 The oversight and regulation of long term care services varies by provider, resulting in limited information — especially quality data — about assisted living facilities, personal care providers, and other home- and community-based services.

 Langer Research Associates launched an in-depth analysis of the April 2013 AP/NORC Center for Public Affairs Research poll.
 Findings show that people who know where to get information on long-term care are more apt to prepare for those needs.

 This unique state-by-state web tool now includes standards for home health, personal care, and nursing aides.
 View California's profile of Workforce Size, Employment Projections, Wages, Health Coverage, Public Assistance, Training, Legislation/Regulation, Best Practices and Resources.

-May 20, 2013 -- The Gerontologist
+MAY 20, 2013 | The Gerontologist | STUDY

 In this study, we examine the effects of use of adult day service (ADS) by caregivers of individuals with dementia (IWD) on daily stressors, affect, and health symptoms.
 Participants were interviewed for 8 consecutive days.
 On some days, the IWD attended an ADS program and on the other days caregivers provide most or all of the care at home.

-LONG-TERM CARE: Perceptions, and Attitudes among Americans 40 or Older
+Long-Term Care: Perceptions, and Attitudes among Americans 40 or Older

-Americans Seriously Unprepared for Long-Term Care, Survey Finds | PBS NEWSHOUR | 4/24/2013
+Americans Seriously Unprepared for Long-Term Care, Survey Finds (PBS NEWSHOUR, 4/24/2013)

 Cal MediConnect Program